 Labor Day is the perfect holiday to mark the end summer.
 Whether you are staying home, throwing a small gathering, or hitting the road for the weekend, you want to make sure you are celebrating safely.

 Here are some tips on how to stay safe this Labor Day in Florida:

 Most homeowners all across the state of Florida will be grilling on Labor Day.
 Although this is a great way to celebrate the day, grilling does come with some risks.

 How to grill safely:

-- For your safety, do not use bristle grill scrappers.
-Bristles can easily break off of a scrapper and land into food on the grill, leading to dangerous choking hazards.
-It is highly recommended to switch to a bristle-free grill brush.
+- For your safety, do not use bristle grill scrapers.
+Bristles can easily break off of a scraper and land into food on the grill, leading to dangerous choking hazards.
+Switch to a bristle-free grill brush instead.

-- If you are having a lot of people over for Labor Day you want to make sure your grill is positioned safely before guests start arriving.
-You want to place your grill at least 10 feet away from any buildings, overhangs or trees.
-Also, make sure it is on a stable flat surface.
+- If you are having a lot of people over for Labor Day, you want to make sure your grill is positioned safely before guests start arriving.
+Place your grill at least 10 feet away from any buildings, overhangs or trees.
+Also, make sure it is on a stable

 - Clean your grill before placing food on it.

 - Keep a fire extinguisher nearby at all times.